lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

         # - text: string
         # - url: string
         # - icon: string
-        # In the property values, the following tags are available:
+        # In the property values, you can use the generic tags (described in the list section comment).
-        # - {label}, the human name derived from the table name (using internal heuristics)
-        # - {Label}, same as label, but with first letter uppercase
-        # - {table}, the table name
-        # - {TableClass}, the table name in pascal case (i.e. class name case).
-        #       More info about pascal case here: https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.stringCases.eng.md#pascalcase
         ?related_links:
             -
                 text: Add new {label}